 The Marriage in Church of Foreign Nationals

 Guidance from the National Church requires marriages where one or both of the parties are foreign nationals to be by LICENCE.
 After you are accepted for marriage in this parish you will need to have a separate appointment with the Diocesan Registrar.
 You can arrange this through the clergy.

 Times of Wedding Services

 By law marriage services must take place between the hours of 8:00am & 6:00pm.
-When you book your date, please also consult us about your preferred time.
-There may be more than one wedding on any given Saturday, we plan these with spacing of at least two hours.
+When you book your date, please be specific about your preferred time, as this will be important when booking our musicians/bellringers/vergers etc.

 THE WEDDING SERVICE